top of page

 In every case, the Human Shield becomes a morally ambiguous figure, even if they are acting for the survival of the company and even if their own personal ethics are otherwise sound.
 This comes from simply covering up or defending against the issue while promising an aura of benevolence that they cannot guarantee.

-Because of this, they bear the fear of the moral or business failure.
+Because of this, they bear the fear of moral or business failure.
 They store this fear and tension in their body.
-This may be one of the worst forms of Leadership Trauma since the Human Shield is absorbing a toxicity that they often had no role in creating, yet which they fully ingest.
+This may be one of the worst forms of Leadership Trauma since the Human Shield is absorbing a toxicity that they sometimes had no role in creating, yet which they fully ingest.

 Playing the Human Shield can be related to the concept of Moral Injury: